ASU-KE/asu-unity-stack/packages/unity-react-core/README.md

 ## Importing Components

 ### Using ES Modules (ESM)
-If you are importing components using ES modules, you can import only the components you need, this will reduce the size of the bundle drastically:
+If you are importing components using ES modules, you can import only the components you need, this will reduce the size of the bundle drastically if you only plan on using a few components.:

 ```js
 import { <COMPONENT_NAME> } from 'dist/esm/components/<COMPONENT_NAME>';